Peggy Flanagan

-Margaret Flanagan (Gizhiiwewidamookwe; (Note: Lit. speaks with a clear and loud voice woman) born September 22, 1979) is an American politician and Native American activist serving as the 50th lieutenant governor of Minnesota since 2019.
+Margaret Flanagan (Gizhiiwewidamookwe; (Note: lit. 'speaks with a clear and loud voice woman') born September 22, 1979) is an American politician and Ojibwe activist serving since 2019 as the 50th lieutenant governor of Minnesota.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), Flanagan served in the Minnesota House of Representatives from 2015 to 2019.
+She is the Democratic nominee for US Senate in the 2026 Minnesota U.S. Senate race.

 Flanagan grew up in St. Louis Park, Minnesota, an inner-ring suburb of Minneapolis.
 She is a citizen of the White Earth Nation.
-She got her start as a community organizer organizing the urban indigenous community, including for U.S. Senator Paul Wellstone's 2002 reelection campaign.
-Flanagan was elected to and served on the Minneapolis Public Schools Board from 2005 to 2009.
+She started her political career as an organizer for the urban Native American community.
+In 2004, Flanagan was elected to and served on the Minneapolis Public Schools Board, serving from 2005 to 2009.
 In 2015, she was elected to the Minnesota House, representing a section of Minneapolis's western inner-ring suburbs.

-Flanagan was elected lieutenant governor in 2018 and reelected in 2022, both times as Tim Walz's running mate, becoming the first woman of color elected to statewide office in Minnesota, and at the time of her election, the highest-ranking Native American woman to hold elected office in the country.
-On February 13, 2025, Flanagan announced her candidacy for the U.S. Senate seat to which Tina Smith has declined to run for reelection in 2026.
+In 2018, Flanagan was elected lieutenant governor as Tim Walz's running mate.
+They were reelected in 2022.
+Flanagan is the first woman of color elected to statewide office in Minnesota and at the time of her election, she was the highest-ranking Native American woman to hold elected executive office in the country.

+A progressive, Flanagan has advocated for Medicare for All, abolishing and replacing ICE, blocking military aid and arms sales to Israel, and universal childcare.
+On February 13, 2025, Flanagan announced her candidacy for the 2026 United States Senate election in Minnesota.
+She won the DFL nomination on August 11, 2026, and faces Republican nominee Michele Tafoya in the general election.

 Early life and education

-Flanagan was born on September 22, 1979, in St. Louis Park, Minnesota, where she was raised by her mother, Patricia Elizabeth Flanagan, a lifelong DFL activist who worked for Hubert Humphrey.
+Flanagan was born on September 22, 1979, in St. Louis Park, Minnesota, where she was raised by her mother, Patricia Elizabeth Flanagan, a lifelong DFL activist who had worked for Hubert Humphrey.
 Her father was Marvin Manypenny, an American Indian land rights and sovereignty activist.
+Flanagan has described growing up in a single-parent household that relied at times on public assistance, including food assistance, Medicaid, child-care aid and a Section 8 housing voucher.
 She is of Irish and Ojibwe descent and is a citizen of the White Earth Nation.
-Flanagan is a graduate of St. Louis Park High School and received a bachelor's degree in child psychology and American Indian studies from the University of Minnesota in 2002.
+Flanagan is a graduate of St. Louis Park High School and received a bachelor's degree in child psychology, with a minor in American Indian studies, from the University of Minnesota in 2002.